Bentonite Clay Benefits and Uses

-I’ve mentioned the greatest benefit (removing toxins), and most of these are the result of doing that:
+I’ve mentioned that the greatest of all of the bentonite clay benefits is removing toxins.
+Most of these are the result of doing that:

-- Balances gut bacteria (friends of our blog know that we consider the state of your gut bacteria to be the #1 indicator of your overall health)
+- Balances gut bacteria (friends of our blog know that we consider the state of your gut bacteria to be the #1 indicator of gut health

 - Alkalizes the body – Your body often becomes acidic through a crappy diet.
 Some experts (like Dr Theodore A. Baroody) believe that pretty much all disease comes from acidic waste in the body.